caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_data_discovery_description.md

     print(f"3.
 Converting {len(feed.entity)} entities to JSON...")
     data_dict = MessageToDict(feed)

-    # --- SAFETY PATCH: Ensure 'entity' key exists ---
+    # --- SCHEMA SAFETY PATCH ---
-    # If the feed is empty (common at night), MessageToDict omits the key.
+    # If the feed is empty (0 vehicles), we force the 'entity' key to exist
-    # We force it back so DuckDB doesn't crash.
+    # so DuckDB doesn't crash during schema inference.
     if "entity" not in data_dict:
-        print("[WARNING] Feed is empty (0 vehicles).
-Forcing empty 'entity' list to fix DuckDB schema.") data_dict["entity"] = []
+        print("[WARNING] Feed is empty.
+Creating empty 'entity' list to maintain schema.") data_dict["entity"] = []

     if not os.path.exists(OUTPUT_DIR):